iboyko21/react100-tic-tac-toe/README.md

 - Run npm start to start the development server.
 - Once the development server has started, you can access the app by navigating to http://localhost:3000 in your web browser.

 To play the game, simply click on any empty square to make your move.
 The game will automatically switch turns between players until someone wins or the game ends in a tie.
-If you want to start a new game, just click the "New Game" button.
+If you want to start a new game, just click the "Game Start" button.

 # Credits
 This app was built using React and was inspired by the official React tutorial on the React website.